Enhance your original cocktails with 15 creative cocktail garnish ideas

 If you're looking for unique cocktail garnish inspiration, look no further than this flaming lime shell.
 Often used in tiki cocktails, this fire element provides entertainment and a fun dynamic to any cocktail!

-Supplies Needed: Lime (juice already squeezed out), crouton or crusty bread, 151-proof rum or lemon extract, and butane torch or lighter
+Supplies Needed: Lime (juice already squeezed out), crouton or crusty bread, 151-proof rum or lemon extract, and a butane torch or lighter

 Instructions: With your spent lime (juice already squeezed out), insert a cocktail pick inside the middle of the lime and balance over your poured cocktail.
 Make sure all the lime fibers are pushed inside the skin.

-Pour high-proof rum or lemon extract over a small crouton or dried out piece of bread.
+Pour high-proof rum or lemon extract over a small crouton or dried-out piece of bread.
 Place the crouton on top of the lime.
 Carefully, light the crouton with a butane torch or lighter.

 You can hit the lit lime with ground cinnamon for an extra pop of fire.

 Important Safety Note: Be sure to have extra care when handling fire, especially if this is your first time experimenting with this type of cocktail garnish technique.

 Decorative ice cubes are a simple way to create an elegant cocktail garnish.
 This garnish works best for drinks that are clear in color so the ice cubes can shine through in the cup.
 The best part about this garnish is that you can make it ahead of time, up to a week, for a party or happy hour.

 Depending on your cocktail, you can create small ice cubes, or one large ice cube with multiple types of decorations such as fruits, herbs, or edible flowers.
 Be sure that the flavors of the decorations work with the drink flavor they will be cooling.